Countries

 The overall annual average salary in the United States is approximately $63,800 USD per year, with monthly ranges from $4,000 USD to $6,000 USD, depending on the position and experience.
 The monthly median salary in the United States is around $5,200 USD.

-By gender, the average monthly salary for men is $5,760, while the annual average salary for women is $4,670.
+By gender, the average monthly salary for men is $5,760, while the average monthly salary for women is $4,670.

 As your employment partner in the United States, we can provide you with resources and insights about average employee compensation in various job positions, so you can be better equipped to make a competitive employment offer.